AllenCellModeling/diffusive_distinguishability/README.rst

 This repo also includes:

-1. Examples of how to use these functions, as well as some of our own analysis of diffusivity distinguishability, provided in a Jupyter notebook (``ndim_diffusion_analysis_tutorial.ipynb``).
+1. ``ndim_diffusion_analysis_tutorial.ipynb``: Jupyter notebook providing examples of how to use these functions, as well as some of our own analysis of diffusivity distinguishability.
 This includes the function calls used to generate some ``"Results"`` figures in our manuscript
-2. A Jupyter notebook (``figure_production.ipynb``) used to generate the remainder of our computationally derived manuscript figures, provided for reproducibility
+2. `figure_production.ipynb``: Jupyter notebook used to generate the remainder of our computationally derived manuscript figures, provided for reproducibility
-3. Some example pre-calculated datasets (in the form of pickled dataframes), generated in our Jupyter notebook example analyses described above.
-These can be found in the directory ``saved_data/``, along with text files specifying the parameters used in their generation
+3. ``test_overestimation.ipynb`: Jupyter notebook containing a toy model quantifying the relative impact of localization error on diffusion estimates conditional on number of spatial dimensions
-4. A Jupyter notebook containing a toy model quantifying the relative impact of localization error on diffusion estimates conditional on number of spatial dimensions (``test_overestimation.ipynb``)
+4. ``saved_data/``: Directory containing some example pre-calculated datasets (in the form of pickled dataframes), generated in our Jupyter notebook example analyses described above.
+Text files are included with the datasets, specifying the parameters used in their generation
-5. A directroy (``figures/``) storing all of our computationally derived manuscript figured, stored as image files
+5. ``figures/``: Directory storing all of our computationally derived manuscript figured, stored as image files

 * Free software: Allen Institute Software License